Mapping your logistics process leads to lower freight costs

 Shipment consolidation

 By creating a detailed overview of shipments, you can identify opportunities.
-This includes customers who frequently place consecutive (LTL – less than truckload) orders or using Jumbo or Megatrailers for FTL (full truckload) shipments.
-The inherent volume bonus in rate tables implies that improving load utilization leads to cost savings and efficiency improvements in the operational process.
+This includes customers who frequently place consecutive (LTL - less than truckload) orders or using Jumbo or Megatrailers for FTL (full truckload) shipments.
+The inherent volume bonus in rate tables implies that improving load utilisation leads to cost savings and efficiency improvements in the operational process.

 Inventory management